MarkZeiss/poker-engine/README.md

 On the right side of each table, there are icons representing possible actions.

 **Pause game**: Pause the game at the table.
 Players will hear a sound indicating the table has been paused, and the word "paused" will appear in the upper left corner of the table.
+No action can be taken during a pause.

 **Open table**: Open the table in a new tab in debug mode.
 This allows you to view all cards in the current hand and perform additional actions such as disconnecting a player (click on the desired player to open the action menu).
 You can also take actions on behalf of any player before their turn.
 To increase a player's stack, click on your login in the top right corner and select `Increase the stack`.